 Starting in September 2007, the Fed, since 2006 led by Ben Bernanke, shifted gears and began lowering the federal funds rate, mostly in larger steps or 0.5 to 0.75 percentage points.
 Though initially somewhat concerned with inflation, it sensed that the economy was beginning to slow down.
 It moved aggressively to lower rates over the course of the next 15 months, and by the end of 2008, the rate was targeted at between 0% and 0.25%.
-In late 2008, with inflation running quite low and deflation threatening, the Fed seemed quite willing to use all of its options to try to keep financial markets running smoothly and to moderate the recession.
+In late 2008 through 2011, beginning with the threat of deflation and then progressing into a period during which inflation ran fairly low, the Fed seemed quite willing to use all of its options to try to keep financial markets running smoothly.
+The Fed attempted, in the initial period, to moderate the recession, and then it tried to support the rather lackluster growth that followed.
+In January 2012, the Fed went on record to say that given its expectation that inflation would remain under control and that the economy would have slack, it anticipated keeping the federal funds rate at extremely low levels through late 2014.

-What can we infer from these episodes in the 1980s, 1990s, and the first years of this century?
+What can we infer from these episodes in the 1980s, 1990s, and the first decade of this century?
 It seems clear that the Fed is determined not to allow the high inflation rates of the 1970s to occur again.
 When the inflation rate is within acceptable limits, the Fed will undertake stimulative measures in response to a recessionary gap or even in response to the possibility of a growth slowdown.
 Those limits seem to have tightened over time.
 In the late 1990s and early 2000s, it appeared that an inflation rate above 3%-or any indication that inflation might rise above 3%-would lead the Fed to adopt a contractionary policy.
 While on the Federal Reserve Board in the early 2000s, Ben Bernanke had been an advocate of inflation targeting.
 Under that system, the central bank announces its inflation target and then adjusts the federal funds rate if the inflation rate moves above or below the central bank's target.
 Mr. Bernanke indicated his preferred target to be an expected increase in the price level, as measured by the price index for consumer goods and services excluding food and energy, of between 1% and 2%.
 Thus, the inflation goal appears to have tightened even more-to a rate of 2% or less.
 If inflation were expected to remain below 2%, however, the Fed would undertake stimulative measures to close a recessionary gap.
 Whether the Fed will hold to that goal will not really be tested until further macroeconomic experiences unfold.